-Civic Engagement: Many of our employees serve in leadership roles with a variety of local, regional and national organizations, and also in numerous associations related to our industry.
+Civic Engagement: Many of our employees serve in leadership roles with a variety of local, regional and national organizations, as well as numerous associations related to our industry.

-Research and Partnerships: We invest in research and partner with organizations to foster scientific collaboration and improvements to our industry and practices.
+Research and Partnerships: We invest in research and partner with organizations to foster scientific collaboration and improvements to our industry and practices — such as a seven-year study we recently supported on the Oregon slender salamander.
 We are always working to bolster innovation in our sector and have a long track record of leading and supporting cooperative research in forestry, wood products and conservation.

-Stakeholder Engagement: We steward a vast and critical resource, and we’re committed to building strong, open and trusting relationships with the many stakeholders who care deeply about what we do.
+Stakeholder Engagement: Our forests are a vast and critical resource, and we are committed to building strong, open and trusting relationships with the many stakeholders who care deeply about what we do.
 From rural community leaders and national government bodies to customers, investors, employees and many others, learn more about our approach to stakeholder engagement.